ShabinaP/NASA-image-search/README.md

 # React Technical Test - NASA Image Search

 This project was created in response to a mock 'technical task' brief.
-The aim of this project was to display sets of images in response to a search query inputted by the user.
+The aim of this project was to display specific sets of images in response to a search query inputted by the user.

 ## Built With
 React